 When happiness is no longer conditional, magic happens.

-Trying to implement all 10 of these tips into your life right away is asking for trouble.
-Instead of living your best life, you’ll be back on the couch binging on Netflix and Oreos before the day is over.
+Trying to implement all 10 tips right away is asking for trouble.
+Instead of living your best life, you’ll find yourself back on the couch binging on Netflix and Oreos.

-Whether you’re eating an elephant (really!?) or walking a thousand miles, the only way you’re going to succeed is by starting small and focusing on the now.
+Whether you’re eating an enormous bunch of carrots or walking a thousand miles, the only way you’re going to succeed is by starting small and focusing on the now.

 One step at a time, one mouthful at a time, one new habit at a time.

-Pick just one of the tips—they’re in no particular order, so just go with the first one that resonates—and map out a game plan for how you’ll approach it.
+Pick one of the tips —they’re in no particular order, so just go with the first one that resonates— and map out a game plan for how you’ll approach it.

 Next, decide when you will begin.
 Settling on a start date allows your mind to come to grips with the challenge that lies ahead.

 Finally, give yourself a deadline.
 By when will you achieve your goal?
 Not all of the tips require a finish date, but for the ones that do, it’s important to know what that is.
 It’s how you’ll hold yourself accountable and stay on track.